-Neil Hermon is Director of UK Equities and a Portfolio Manager at Janus Henderson Investors, a position he has held since 2013.
+Neil Hermon is a Portfolio Manager on the UK Equities Team at Janus Henderson Investors, a position he has held since 2013.
 He joined Henderson in 2002 as head of UK smaller companies.
 Prior to this, he served as head of UK smaller companies for General Accident Investment Management (later to become CGU plc).
 He began his career at Ernst & Young as a chartered accountant.

 Neil received an MA (Hons) in mathematics from Cambridge University.
 He is an associate member of the Society of Investment Professionals (ASIP) and has 34 years of financial industry experience.

 Consumers have taken a battering in recent years, first from Covid-19 and more recently from the rising cost of living, but since then UK leisure and hospitality spending has bounced back from pandemic lows.
 For investors in Henderson Smaller Companies Investment Trust, it’s a reason to raise a glass.

 In this AGM Presentation, Neil Hermon, Portfolio Manager of the Henderson Smaller Companies Investment Trust plc, discusses performance over the last financial year, how he has been navigating widespread volatility and where he is finding opportunistic value in a challenging market.

 Portfolio Manager, Neil Hermon, discusses the full-year results for The Henderson Smaller Companies Investment Trust (HSL), including performance over the period and dividend outlook.

 Hermon also discusses the opportunities spotted in UK medium to small cap stocks over the period and his outlook for the UK market.

 While economic uncertainty and jittery markets make for a challenging investment environment, for the discerning investor, they also create fantastic opportunities.
 Amid the turmoil, there are hidden gems, companies that are not only surviving but have become undervalued and are thriving.
 In such a market, stock picking is more important than ever.